We will be accepting applications for the Fall 2023 semester starting in late March.

 An academic mentor is a positive role model of a successful student who supports their mentee by giving academic advice, sharing resources, and caring about their students’ success.
 In our academic mentoring program, our mission is to empower students by encouraging them to develop the diverse skills and strategies necessary to successfully navigate higher education.
 Our academic mentors strive to achieve this goal in multiple ways, including:

 - Role-modeling study habits and teaching students about time management, note-taking, reading textbooks, active listening, etc.

 - Offering supportive and collaborative learning environments where students feel safe to interact, have an opportunity to make friends and learn from each other

 - Helping students become independent learners by encouraging students to develop ownership of their sessions and not allowing them to rely on the tutor for their success in the course.

 - Pay starting at $14/hr (including paid training and prep time) with opportunity for advancement

 - Service to the UW community

 For more details, please see the position announcement here.
-If you are interested in becoming an academic mentor, please click here to apply.
+If you are interested in becoming an academic mentor, click here to apply.
 If you have questions, contact us at firstname.lastname@example.org.

-If you currently work for CAE as an academic mentor or lead academic mentor, please see below for most common forms and resources:
+If you currently work for CAE as an academic mentor or lead academic mentor, please see the CAE Academic Mentoring Canvas page for resources.